 Maxwell Publications

-European Heart Rhythm Association 2026 Abstracts
+European Heart Rhythm Association (EHRA) 2026

 Our team presented two posters at the European Heart Rhythm Association (EHRA) annual congress in Paris, France, highlighting our progress in developing a next-generation alternative to catheter ablation for atrial fibrillation.